 While patients identified a number of distinguishing features between empathy and compassion, their relationship to one another was more like ‘close cousins’ in comparison to the ‘distant/estranged’ relationship status that each of these shared with sympathy.
 Empathy was understood by study participants as an affective response that acknowledges and attempts to understand an individual’s suffering through emotional resonance.
 It involves the ability to put oneself in another person’s shoes, to not only acknowledge suffering but to feel with the person and attempt to understand them in the process.

 Compassion, from the perspective of patients, included many of the attributes of empathy but added additional, distinguishing components of virtues and actions.
 To be clear, virtues of love, kindness, acceptance, and genuineness were not equated with morality or piety but were simply understood as the good and noble qualities of healthcare providers.
 In essence, it involves not just the ‘what’ of healthcare providers but the ‘who’ – the personal qualities that they bring to the bedside.
 As a result, compassion was perceived as extending feeling with to feeling for, while also adding the quintessential feature of action – doing for.
 Compassionate action ranged from routine care, motivated by virtues versus remuneration or a mere sense of duty, to acts that went beyond the call of duty by going the extra mile or beyond the ‘job description’.
+As a result, compassion was defined as a virtuous response that seeks to address the suffering and needs of a person through relational understanding and action.

 While an individual’s capacity for compassion is as unique as the experiences of patients receiving it, the call to compassion, while being a high bar, is not an endpoint.
 Rather, compassion is a dynamic care construct that, while escaping mastery, can nonetheless be cultivated through practice and when it is expressed, according to patients, is the most potent form of care that healthcare providers can express.